nvdeshpa/nitishvikasdeshpande.github.io/_pages/about.md

   - /about.html
 ---
 # About Me
-* I'm Nitish Vikas Deshpande, first year Ph.D. student in [Electrical Engineering](https://www.iitk.ac.in/ee/) at [NC State University](http://iitk.ac.in/).
+* I'm Nitish Vikas Deshpande, third year Ph.D. student in [Electrical Engineering](https://www.ece.ucsd.edu/) at [University of California San Diego](https://ucsd.edu/).
-* I am working as a graduate research assistant at NC State under the guidance of Prof. Robert W. Heath Jr.
+* I am working as a graduate student researcher at UC San Diego under the supervision of Prof. Robert W. Heath Jr. I transferred my Ph.D. from [NC State ECE](https://ece.ncsu.edu/) to [UCSD ECE](https://ucsd.edu/) in Jan 2024 after getting a Master of Science degree from NC State.
 * I graduated from [Electrical Engineering](https://www.iitk.ac.in/ee/),  [Indian Institute of Technology, Kanpur, India](http://iitk.ac.in/) in May 2021.
-* My research interest is in analysis and design of wireless communication systems.
-I have used tools from signal processing, information theory, estimation theory, optimization theory, and stochastic geometry.
-I am also interested in applying tools from electromagnetism, circuit theory, and machine learning for problems in wireless communication.
+* My research interest is analyzing and designing wireless communication systems, focusing on wideband and large-array MIMO systems.
+I apply a physically consistent circuit theory approach to model communication systems, bridging the gap between EM theory and information theory.
+* I completed two summer internships at the Radio Systems Research Group of Nokia Bell Labs.
+For the summer 2023 internship at Nokia Bell Labs, I received the "Outstanding student research" award.

 News and Updates
 ---
+### 2024
+- [Jan 2024] Transferred my PhD from NC State to UCSD and continuing research with Prof. Robert W. Heath Jr.

+### 2023
+- [March 2023] Conference talk for the paper "Analysis of dense array massive MIMO with practical constraints," at WSA & SCC 2023 in Braunschweig, Germany.
+- [Jun 2023- Aug 2023] Summer internship in Radio Systems Reseach group at Nokia Bell Labs in Murray Hill, NJ.
+Received the “Outstanding student research award” for the intern project on "Analog beamforming using parasitic reconfigurable antenna array."
+- [Sept 2023] For the academic year 2023-2024, our team at NC State received the Qualcomm Innovation Fellowship award for the project "Hybrid beamforming using dynamic metasurface antennas for wideband massive MIMO."
+- [Dec 2023] Conference talk for the paper titled "Achievable rate of a SISO system under wideband matching network constraints," at Globecom 2023 in Kuala Lumpur, Malaysia.
+- [Dec 2023] Graduated with Master of Science degree in Electrical Engineering from NC State

+### 2022
+- [Jun 2022 - Aug 2022] Summer internship in Radio Systems Reseach group at Nokia Bell Labs in Murray Hill, NJ.
+Research project on dense array massive MIMO system modeling using circuit theory
+- [Nov 2022] Presented a poster on "Nonuniform true time delay precoding in wideband MISO systems" in Asilomar conference on signals, systems, and computers in Pacific Grove, CA.

 ### 2021
 - [Dec 2021] Proficiency Prize for best undergraduate project in Electrical Engineering at IIT Kanpur.
 - [Dec 2021]  Presented paper titled "Analysis of Statistical CSI‑based Optimized Phase‑Shift IRS‑aided FD mMIMO System" in Globecom 2021 conference.